Waxman-Bahcall bound: GZK limit

-The GZK limit exists as a limit on the highest possible neutrino that can come into the atmosphere and successfully detected which is expected to be around 5 x 1019 eV.
-The limit exists because at these higher energies, and at travel distances further than 50 kpc, interactions with the CMB photons increases.
-With these interactions, the new product particles have lower and lower energy, and do not reach Earth until the products are now within the expected tolerances and start to blend is as atmospheric or solar neutrinos.
+The GZK limit exists as a limit on the highest possible cosmic-ray energy that can travel without interaction through the universe, and cosmic rays above around 5 x 1019 eV can reach Earth only from the nearby universe.
+The limit exists because at these higher energies, and at travel distances further than 50 Mpc, interactions of cosmic rays with the CMB photons increase.
+With these interactions, the new cosmic-ray product particles have lower and lower energy, and cosmic rays above a few 1020 eV do not reach Earth (except if their source would be very close).
+Important in this context is that the GZK interactions also produce neutrinos, called cosmogenic neutrinos.
+Their energy is typically one order of magnitude below the energy per nucleon of the cosmic ray particle (e.g., a 1020 eV proton would lead to 1019 eV neutrinos, but a 1020 eV iron nucleus with 56 nucleons, would lead to neutrions of 56 times lower energy than for the proton case).

 Waxman - Bahcall upper bound

 The Waxman - Bahcall upper bound is derived from a problem where neutrinos were discovered to have a higher energy than the atmospheric limit but still below the GZK limit discussed above.
 Unsure about what possible source could be the cause of these neutrinos, Waxman and Bahcall worked to cross off possible other sources, such as assist from magnetic fields, redshift correction, and sources of high energy outside the Milky Way Galaxy.

 The current upper bound on the intensity of muon neutrino is said to be:

 with the expected neutrino intensity to be 1/2 Imax.